Endless-Void/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 subjects then there will be 6x30=180 groups that are represeted by rows.**

-**1124 columns: at the moment that we group our data frame to do the calculations, these calculations are two, the mean and the sd so for every column has to do 2 calculations plus the subject and the label variables so we will have 561x2 + 2 = 1124 columns.**
+**174 columns: at the moment that we group our data frame to do the calculations, these calculations are two, the mean and the std so for every column has to do 2 calculations plus the subject and the label variables so we will have 88x2 + 2 = 174 columns.**

-**the names of the columns are the same from the “GroupData” data frame but now they have an indicative for the mean or sd calculation.**
+**the names of the columns are the same from the “GroupData” data frame but now they have an indicative for the mean or std calculation.**

 **data** -&gt; Stores the data frame exported by the “write.table” function using “ResultData” as data source.